Tweener/czan/CONTRIBUTING.md

 - Submitting a fix
 - Proposing new features

-## Create a pull request

-Pull requests are the best way to propose changes to the codebase.
-We actively welcome your pull requests:

-1. Fork the repo and create your branch from `develop`.
-2. If you've changed APIs, update the documentation.
-3. Join any visual assets (images, videos, GIFs) to showcase your work.
-4. Issue that pull request!

 ## Write bug reports with detail, background, and sample code

 **Great Bug Reports** tend to have: